If you have a complaint:

 There are four major dispositions of complaints open to the PCC for dealing with complaints.

 1. We may recommend no further action or dismissal of the complaint.
-This occurs when there are no grounds for the complaint because the member’s behaviour is not reflective of professional misconduct and/or incompetence, of the complaint is frivolous and/or vexatious, or when we have no jurisdiction in the matter before us.
-A written report of the decision will be forwarded to the complainant, member, Discipline Committee and the College’s Executive Council file.
+This occurs when there are no grounds for the complaint because the member’s behaviour is not reflective of professional misconduct and/or incompetence, or the complaint is frivolous and/or vexatious, or when we have no jurisdiction in the matter before us.
+A written report of the decision will be forwarded to the complainant, member, Discipline Committee and the College’s Council file.

 - advice about how to avoid similar behaviours that led to the complaint